bitwarden/contributing-docs/docs/contributing/pull-requests/feature-branches.md

 # Long-lived Feature Branches

-A long lived feature branch differs from regular Pull Requests in three significant ways.
+A long-lived feature branch differs from a regular Pull Requests in three significant ways.
+It

-1. Has multiple authors.
+should:

+- Have multiple authors
-2. Consists of multiple already reviewed Pull Requests.
+- Consists of multiple already reviewed Pull Requests
-3. Only consists of merge commits.
+- Only consists of merge commits

 Since each pull request has already been reviewed before being merged into the feature branch, the feature branch review is more of a sanity check.
 The reviewer should ensure the following: